wely/DevCamp/HOL/dotnet/11-IoT/README.md

 	![image](./media/telegram-botfather-setcommands-sendlist.png)

 1. Delete the old conversation with your previously created bot and start a new one.
-When you enter `/` the list of commands will appear.
+When you enter `/` the new list of commands will appear.

 	![image](./media/telegram-devcampbot-commandlist.png)